Mangul-Lab-USC/Mangul-Lab-USC.github.io/_members/yu-ning-huang.md

 ---

-Yu Ning is a Master's student in the Clinical and Experimental Therapeutics Program, University of Southern California School of Pharmacy.
-He has a strong clinical background, and is a registered pharmacist in Taiwan.
-His research interests include bioinformatics, drug development, and immunogenetics.
+I’m a PhD student at the Pharmaceutical and Translational Sciences program, University of Southern California School of Pharmacy.
+I have a strong clinical background, and am a registered pharmacist in Taiwan.
+My research focuses on bioinformatics, computational biology, and immunogenetics.
-Currently, he is conducting immunogenetics research around comparing the ancestry differences in the AIRR sequencing cohorts.